kulturkrock/screencrash-components/inventory/README.md

 Run component to handle backend calls and then add a web view with the `media`-component to visualize the result, or visit webpage at http://localhost:4218.
 Manual changes can be done through screencrash commands or via the update subpage (http://localhost:4218/update).

-Available items and achivements can be added/removed/edited in the file `res/static_data.json`.
+Available items and achivements can be set up with configuration files.
+See more in [Required resources](#required-resources)

 ## Requirements
 NodeJS v10.0+ .
 Make is nice but not required.